Padua: Public transport

 Urban public transport includes public buses together with a new Translohr guided tramway (connecting Albignasego, in the south of Padua, with Pontevigodarzere in the north of the city, thanks to the new line built in 2009) and private taxis.
 The city centre is partly closed to vehicles, except for residents and permitted vehicles.
 There are some car parks surrounding the district.
 In this area, as well, there are some streets and squares restricted to pedestrian and bicycle use only.

-Padua has approximately 40 bus lines, which are served by new buses (purchased in 2008–9).

-The Veneto Region is building a regional rail line (S-Bahn-like system) around the city with 15 new stations.
-Its name will be SFMR and it will reach the province of Venice.
+Padua has approximately 40 bus lines, which are served by new buses (purchased in 2008–2009).
+The Veneto region is building a regional rail line (S-Bahn-like system) around the city with 15 new stations.
+Its name would be SFMR and it would reach the province of Venice.

 Statistics

-The average amount of time people spend commuting with public transit in Padova, Vicenza e Verona, for example to and from work, on a weekday is 46 min.
+The average amount of time people spend commuting with public transit in Padova, Vicenza, and Verona, for example to and from work, on a weekday is 46 min.
 5% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 13 min, while 30% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 4.7 km, while 4% travel for over 12 km in a single direction.